juftin/lunchable/docs/source/usage.rst

 Examples
 ******************

-Read more about the :ref:`interacting-with-lunch-money` to see what else you can do.
+Read more about :ref:`interacting-with-lunch-money` to see what else you can do.

 Transactions